OpenSKOS/API/doc/OpenSKOS-API.md

 - [ ] analyze if major (read) functionality of the editor is covered in an appropriate amount of requests, e.g., a list should not require a call for each concept
 - [ ] error codes
   - 400 if other parameters have a clash with search profile
-- [ ] return representations (at least JSON-LD, RDF/XML, TriG/TriX, incl.
-Hydra paging vocab)
+- [ ] return representations (at least JSON-LD, RDF/XML, TriG/TriX, (incl.
+Hydra paging vocab), HTML)
 - [X] support for dates in projection, selection/filter and order
   - submitted
   - modified